Salt High Blood Pressure

 Stone-ground-cheesy-gritsStone-ground grits is rich in flavour and low in added salt.

 Refined maize-meal porridge is a staple in South Africa.
-It has no flavour at all so folk add far too much salt and sugar; a double whammy.
+It has no flavour at all so folk add far too much salt and sugar; a triple whammy.
 It's quite different to the wholegrain stone ground grits that we enjoy frequently; with cream and fruit instead of yet more sodium.

 Think rather of making your own homemade easy soup recipes.
 Honestly, those spaghetti sauces are nothing more than an onion, a tomato and a few herbs; and a massive amount of salt.